powersync-community/powergit/packages/cli/README.md

 git remote add powersync powergit::staging/<org>/<repo>
 ```

-Supabase credentials are **not** part of the remote URL.
-They live in the profile/env and are used only for login/auth, so prefer aliases when you need a non-prod or custom stack.
+Supabase config (URL/anon key) and your login session are **not** part of the remote URL.
+Keep them in the profile/env (and never put a `supabase.serviceRoleKey` in a Git remote).

 ### Choose a different remote name